Dynamically Allocated Interval-Based Generative Linguistic Steganography with Roulette Wheel: Introduction

 The concealment of stego determines the success of covert communication to a great extent.
-Depending on the constraints, the concealment is manifested in three aspects: perceptual, statistical, and semantic. ``Perceptual concealment" focuses on ensuring stegos with complement and fluency. ``Statistical concealment" requires the distribution of stegos to be close to that of the natural texts (\underline{covers}). ``Semantic concealment" aims to stego that is coherent and semantically controllable.
+Depending on the constraints, the concealment is manifested in three aspects: perceptual, statistical, and semantic. ``Perceptual concealment'' focuses on ensuring stegos with complement and fluency. ``Statistical concealment'' requires the distribution of stegos to be close to that of the natural texts (\underline{covers}). ``Semantic concealment'' aims to stego that is coherent and semantically controllable.
 The concealment of stego mainly depends on the design of the steganography embedding way.
 An excellent embedding way ensures that the conditional probability (CP) distribution of the text is not changed as much as possible while embedding the secret.
 In this way, stegos are difficult to perceive and detect by unauthorized receivers.
-Most existing LS schemes have made efforts in this regard.
-Yang et al. \cite{RNN-Stega} and Ding et al. \cite{Ding2023TCDS} encoded each token in the candidate pool with Fixed length coding (FLC) and only use secret information to determine the next token to achieve the purpose of embedding.
-Yang et al. \cite{VAE-Stega} and Zhou et al. \cite{GAN-APD} designed the Huffman coding-based (HC) embedding, which generates stegos with good completeness and fluentness, improving perceptual concealment.
-Zhang et al. \cite{ADG} and Wang et al. \cite{Hi-Stega} proposed the Adaptive dynamic grouping coding-based (ADG) embedding.
+Most existing schemes have made efforts in this regard.
+Yang et al. \cite{RNN-Stega} and Ding et al. \cite{Ding2023TCDS} encoded each token in the candidate pool with Fixed length coding (FLC) and only used secret information to determine the next token to achieve the purpose of embedding.
+Yang et al. \cite{VAE-Stega} and Zhou et al. \cite{GAN-APD} designed the Huffman coding-based (HC) embedding, which generates stegos with good completeness and fluency, improving perceptual concealment.
+Zhang et al. \cite{ADG} proposed the Adaptive dynamic grouping coding-based (ADG) embedding.
 They achieved strong statistical concealment.
+Kaptchuk et al. \cite{Meteor} and Wang et al. \cite{Hi-Stega} proposed the Arithmetic coding-based (AC) embedding.
 Lu et al. \cite{Lu2023IJCNN} used contextual learning and variable length coding-based (VLC) to generate stegos.
 It improves semantic concealment.

 However, the embedding ways of almost all existing schemes allocate one or the same number of codings to the tokens in the candidate pool.
-That is, when embedding, the probability of selecting all tokens is the same.
+That is, when embedding, the likelihood of selecting all tokens is the same.
 They do not consider that the CP of a portion of the tokens is not high.
 If the secret is determined to these tokens, the quality of stego generation will be dropped.
-This will affect the quality and statistical distribution, and thus the anti-detection ability.
-The results of the existing embedding ways are given in Figure \ref{intro}.
-Therefore, it is necessary to explore a difficult-to-perceive and detect scheme with concealed embedding.
+The example is shown in the Figure \ref{example}.